piacenti/sandboxed-network-monitor/README.md

 You should have both docker and docker-compose installed.

+Linux OS.
+Windows currently don't correctly support iptables in Docker for windows or in Windows Subsystem for Linux (WSL)

 ## Running

-* Clone this project (make sure that if running on Windows that the line endings are not messed up during cloning).
+* Clone this project
 * On a terminal window go to the cloned project folder
 * Run "docker-compose up" and wait until the containers are built up and running
 * Open browser on page "http://localhost:8081" and verify that the verification requests have gone through